Shantae (character): Reception

+Shantae herself was well received by fans and critics.

-In 2017, readers of NintendoLife voted Shantae as the 8th-top most wanted character for Super Smash Bros.
+In 2017, readers of Nintendo Life voted Shantae as the 8th-top most wanted character for Super Smash Bros.
 Ultimate.
 In 2018, readers of Source Gaming.com voted Shantae as the 10th-top most wanted character for Super Smash Bros.
 Ultimate.
 In 2020, Shantae was ranked 13th-top most requested character for a DLC.

 Michael Rougeau for Complex included Shantae in his list of the greatest heroines in video game history in 2013, declaring that "there's [...] something about the half-genie girl".
 In 2017, Robert Workman of Comicbook.com named Shantae in his list of the greatest video game heroines, having some reservations about her sexy design, but claiming that "there's no question that this genie has had no trouble making players' wishes come true".
 Chris Isaac of Comic Book Resources listed Shantae 11th in his list of female video game characters making a huge impact in 2017.
 Daniel Alvarez for TheGamer.com called Shantae a "famous Half-Genie Hero herself", describing her as "the undisputed queen of indie characters".